marcusdelang/iv1201-project/readme.md

 ```

 ### Current API
 We have the following endpoints:
 /api/user(POST)
 /api/comptenec(GET)
 /api/application (POST, GET, PUT)
 /api/logi (POST)
 ### Backend
-The backend conforms to the MVC pattern, but without a classic view since there is no backend rendering, the application is a CRUD app.
-Following REST conventions.
+The backend conforms to the MVC pattern, but without a classic view since there is no backend rendering, the application is a CRUD app, following REST conventions.
-- The flow of the application is that a route is added in the route directory taking in a http request, then it calls a controller in the controller directory, the controller uses the models in the model directory and the models has contacts to the DAO:s in the integration layer that connect databasen.
+- The flow of the application: A route is added in the route directory taking in a http request, then it calls a controller in the controller directory, the controller uses the models in the model directory and the models has contacts to the DAO:s in the integration layer that connect databasen.
+Route -> Controller -> Model -> Integration
-- When creating a new route use this flow and
+- When creating a new route follow the flow mentioned aboe and the following naming conventions

+Example: in the route directory there is a file named application with the application route, in the controller directory the application controller is in a file named application, in the model directory the application file contains the application model, all files in route, controller and model share the same name.
+In the integration directory the file is called applicationDAO and it contains application DAO.
 ### Frontend
-The structure of the frontend directories follows react standards.
+- React components are divided in components and inner components.
+In the components map larger components are stored for example, pages and the navbar.
+The inner components are smaller, have less functionality and are used in other components.
+- New routes need to be added in the app component.
+- New Pages are placed in the components directory

 ## Run database migration